 Assessment - To evaluate where your horse is mentally, emotionally, and physically when you interact with him.

-Basic Manners - Does your horse respect your personal space and give you 100% of his attention when you are handling him?
+Basic Safety- Does your horse acknowledge your personal space and offer 100% of his attention when you are in proximity to him- whether or not he is haltered?

-Feet/Farrier - Does he stand quietly and give the foot you asked for while bearing his own weight?
+Feet/Farrier - Does he stand confidently and patiently, and offer the hoof while bearing his own weight?

-Fly Spraying - Will your horse stand without moving a single foot when you fly spray him?
+Fly Spraying - Will your horse stand relaxed when you fly spray him?

 Jumping - If you present an obstacle while you are on the ground or mounted, will your horse mentally address and quietly step over it?

 Leading - Does your horse respect your personal space?
-Will he follow willingly without rushing under all circumstances?
-Can you direct his thought and movement with the lead rope?
+Will he softly follow the feel and energy of the lead rope, adapt his energy, balance, and movement without becoming defensive?
+Can you direct his thought and focus with or without the lead rope?

 Ponying - Can your horse be ponied comfortably from either side of another horse while maintaining a respectful space?

 Refinement - Does your horse seem compliant but has “just one issue” caused by a lack of mental availability which prevents his physical try?

-Round Pen-Liberty Work - Can you direct, influence or send your horse's thought and attention to where you would like his body to move?
+Round Pen-Ground Work - Can you direct, influence, or send your horse's thoughts and attention to where you would like his body to move?
+Can you ask everything you'd want when in the saddle, first from on the ground?

 Saddling/Bridling - Will your horse accept all aspects of tacking up either loose or tied without resistance or excessive movement?

-Starting - Horses that have 45 days or less interacting with humans.
+Starting - The gentle initial education that builds the foundation for preparing the horse for riding and all future human presented scenarios.
+Horses that have 45 days or less interacting with humans.

-Streams/Puddles - Will he first mentally address and then quietly, physically cross willingly when asked?
+Streams/Puddles - Will he first mentally address and then quietly, physically cross or stand in water when asked?

 - Will your horse mentally address the trailer without excessive movement?